 - You can produce smooth surfaces or rough textures

 - How to save money by making your own supplies!

-- Different types of surfaces and supports
+- Different types of supports for paintings

 - You can be very creative with encaustic